ta4j/ta4j-wiki/README.md

 Welcome to the ta4j wiki, the working handbook for building indicators, strategies, backtests, and live trading systems on the JVM.

-The current 0.22.x line uses one unified trading stack:
+The current wiki reflects ta4j's newer unified trading stack:

 - `BaseTradingRecord` is the default trading-record implementation for both backtests and live or paper-trading flows.
 - `BarSeriesManager` is the default single-strategy backtest driver and now accepts either its own default record factory or a record you provide.
-- `BacktestExecutor` builds on `BarSeriesManager` when you want to rank or tune many strategies at once.
+- `BacktestExecutor` builds on `BarSeriesManager` when you want to rank or tune many strategies at once, including weighted normalized leaderboards.
 - Manual loops are still the right tool when orders and fills are decoupled, partial fills matter, or your broker confirms executions asynchronously.
 - `LiveTradingRecord` and `ExecutionFill` remain available only as 0.22.x compatibility facades.
 New code should use `BaseTradingRecord` and `TradeFill`.